-BIG ANNOUNCEMENT: In September 2021, thanks to Renaissance press, Talia and Cait will be accepting submissions for Nothing Without Us, Too.
-Follow us on Twitter and on this blog for more information!
+BIG ANNOUNCEMENT!
+On September 30, 2021, Talia and Cait will be receiving submissions for Nothing Without Us, Too.
+You can read our teaser submission guidelines too!
+Follow us on Twitter, Facebook, and on this blog for more information!

 Nothing Without Us was a 2020 Prix Aurora Award finalist for the Best Related Work.
 Many thanks to our authors and amazing supporters!